ougabriel/hng-stage5b-ansible_project/README.md

 #### Directory Structure

-Your project directory should be organized as follows:
+Project directory should be organized as follows:

 ```
 ansible_project/